iair/GCD_Proyect/README.md

 ##R Code

-The R code that is used for analysis is available in the run_analysis.R file.Download this file and put it in a working directory call R. [you can see wich is your actual working directory using the following command: getwd()]
+The R code that is used for analysis is available in the run_analysis.R file: https://github.com/iair/GCD_Proyect/blob/master/run_analysis.R

+Download this file and put it in a working directory call R. [you can see wich is your actual working directory using the following command: getwd()]

 Download the UCI HAR Dataset from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip